diegoami/census_heroku/README.md

 ### MODEL CREATION

 An AI Model can be created using the `train_model.py` script.
-It can be called with following parameters
+It can be called with following, optional parameters

 ```
 python train_model.py --model_dir_name <model directory destination> --data_file_name <the data file name to  use>
 ```

 or you can use the jupyter Notebook